Monetary policy and interest rates in Ireland

 Factors affecting retail interest rates

 But as I said above, the factors affecting the actual rates consumers are charged are manifold.
-The Central Bank has been publishing research on this topic for a number of years (see for example this 2015 report).
+The Central Bank has been publishing research on this topic for a number of years (see for example this 2015 (PDF 1.42MB) report).
 Looking at the factors in a little more detail, they include:

 • The cost of funding: Banks’ funding can come from a range of sources such as customer deposits and wholesale markets and from central banks.
 The mix of this funding is influenced by regulatory requirements.4 For new lending, banks consider the cost of raising new funding, usually with some reference to interest rates in the market (and often reflecting their funding mix and the interest rates on deposits to customers).